View full guide »

 An investigation or allegation that does not ultimately result in conviction can still be, and usually is, costly, disruptive and damaging to reputations.
 Accordingly, it is generally prudent to avoid conduct that could give rise to even the appearance of a violation of the Competition Act's criminal provisions.

-It is unlawful for competitors to agree to:
+It is unlawful for competitors to agree or arrange to:

 - Fix, maintain, increase or control prices (including discounts, rebates, allowances, concessions or other advantages)